Sergon10/calliope-bots/README.md

   If a prompt is blocked, try rephrasing it.
 The bot will attempt compliance but won’t override core content rules.

 * **Image not saved**
   The bot waits up to 10 s for each download.
-Check your `downloadsPath` and folder permissions.
-Successful images are moved to `outputs`.
+Check your `downloadsDir` and folder permissions.
+Successful images are moved to `outputsDir`.

 ---